flathub-infra/documentation/docs/03-for-team-members/02-review.md

 3. In _Settings > Branches_ mark `master` as protected to preserve history
 4. Add the author of the PR in _Settings > Collaborators & Teams > Collaborators_
 5. Close the PR linking to this new repository

+## Links

+- `org.gnome` ID is moderated, [this list](https://gitlab.gnome.org/Teams/Releng/AppOrganization/-/blob/main/data/registered-app-ids.yml) provides the current applications that are allowed to use it.
+(Note, that Flathub hosts some third party apps using that id for historical reasons but no new apps should be accepted if it isn't on that list)